Guidelines, Eligibility and Application

 The Davis Conservation Foundation’s broad purpose is to support the wise utilization, protection and advancement of our physical environment and the different natural forms of life that inhabit it, including wildlife, sea life and mankind as they are impacted by the environment.
 To accomplish this, the foundation supports organizations devoted primarily to:

-- Projects related to wildlife, wildlife habitat, environmental protection and outdoor recreation.
+- Projects/programs related to wildlife, wildlife habitat, environmental protection and outdoor recreation.

-- Projects that strengthen volunteer activity and outreach/community involvement in the above-noted areas.
+- Projects/programs that strengthen volunteer activity and outreach/community involvement in the above-noted areas.

 Submission deadlines: Applications must be submitted online by April 10 and October 10 by 5pm EST. Applications for deadlines that fall on a holiday or weekend must be received by the next business day by 5pm EST. The Foundation does not accept applications via e-mail or mail.